-Jonathan Li, MD, MMSc, is an Assistant Professor of Medicine at Harvard Medical School, Brigham and Women’s Hospital.
+Jonathan Li, MD, MMSc, is an Associate Professor of Medicine at Harvard Medical School, Brigham and Women’s Hospital.

 Dr. Li graduated magna cum laude from Brown University in 1999 with a Bachelor of Arts in Biology and Computer Science.
 He received his Medical Degree in 2004 from the University of California, San Francisco.
 In 2001, Dr. Li received the Vanderryn Memorial Fund Award for summer internship in Mexico City and the Rainer Fund International Health Travel Grant from the University of California, San Francisco.
 Dr. Li received the Doris Duke Clinical Research Fellowship and studied the viral host features of HIV long-term survivors in China and evaluated the virucidal efficacy of soap and water on HIV in genital secretions from 2002-2003.